benko/ocp4-lab-deployment/README.md

     firstboot, you might want to prevent it from restoring everything all over again and skip any task bearing this tag.

+ - ``kick_bootstrap``

+    If you're planning on redeploying the cluster several times in a very short period of time, it might make sense to keep the bootstrap VM as a member of load balancing groups in haproxy.
+Skipping this tag will allow you do it.

 ## Notes on OpenVPN

 The network configuration for cluster VMs has to change a bit with OpenVPN.